 Torikami

-11-skewer Michelin-level yakitori omakase using authentic Kishu binchotan charcoal, showcasing rare cuts like heart aorta and tail, offering an omakase menu that elevates the dining experience.
-Each skewer is served directly from the grill to your plate for optimal taste, highlighting the finest quality chicken available in Singapore.
-Torikami’s yakitori omakase is a must-try for aficionados seeking the pinnacle of yakitori craftsmanship.
+11-skewer Michelin-level yakitori omakase using authentic Kishu binchotan charcoal, featuring rare cuts like heart aorta and tail.
+Each skewer is served directly from grill to plate, highlighting the finest quality chicken in Singapore.
+Located in Tanjong Pagar, Torikami blends traditional grilling with a modern, intimate setting for an elevated yakitori experience.

 Kai Yakitori